achmurzy/backend-BIEN/README.md

 #May need to specify a port number as well
 pg_restore -x -U bien -h localhost -d public_vegbien -n public bien_adb_public.pgd

+#Useful commands
+'server.py' is the entry point.
+DON'T FORGET export FLASK_APP=server.py !!!
+python3 server.py
+flask run

+Note: We don't plan on performing migrations because we are only reading from the database General workflow:
+-Change database representations -> perform a migration: flask db migrate (sometimes push code to production server)  then: flask db upgrade

+Undo migration (migrating twice to go backwards is probably not ideal) after upgrade: flask db downgrade then delete the obsolete migration script in '/versions', revise your code, and migrate as usual.
+Obviously, to revert changes, revert your code

+MAIN GOALS:
+-Use this skeleton back-end to replicate bien-data.org functionality -Build the front-end agnostic to BIEN API representations

+TO-DO:
+-Integrate backend functionality with Chamberlain's BIEN API

+DONE:
+-Attach BIEN postgresql to Flask
+---Migrate to Flask/SQLAlchemy and a postgres thingy -Figure out how to read-only using ORM.
+	-can't reflect database contents into the database connection -Reflect table data to objects (FLASK)
+-construct an ORM representation (initialize an object from a class) based on a query/request from the database (use session.query(class))
+-Set up route for species to query the table class ORM thingy, response as JSON

+--Find out how to query occurrences with sqlalchemy based on a species name
+	-Route a species name through the taxon table to get the foreign key species_taxon_id

+-Find out how to decorate route function to accept a species name from a request
+	-Properly parse spaces in URLs

+-Find out how to bind multiple schema so that we can integrate postgis (used geoalchemy2 as an interface)